dainst/idai-field/desktop/src/manual/manual.en.md

 Optionally, a condition for displaying the subfield can be set in the subfield editor.
 If a condition is set, the subfield will be available during data entry only if another subfield has a specific value (or one of several values) set.

 To set a condition, first select another subfield of the same composite field in the dropdown field "Condition for display of subfield".
 Subfields of the input types "Dropdown list", "Dropdown list (range)", "Radiobutton", "Yes / No" and "Checkboxes" are available for selection.
 The possible values of the chosen subfield are now displayed and can be selected.
 The current subfield is only displayed during data entry if at least one of the selected values is set for the subfield selected as a condition field.

+### Allowed target categories

+This section appears only if the input type "Relation" is selected.
+Only resources of the categories selected here can be chosen as targets of the relation.
+If a supercategory is selected, all of its subcategories are also automatically considered allowed target categories.

+Please note that target resources already entered in the field are not automatically removed if a category is removed from the list of allowed target categories.
+In this case, a corresponding warning is displayed for the affected resources.

+### Inverse relation

+This section only appears if the input type "Relation" is selected.
+Optionally, another field of input type "Relation" can be selected here, which is automatically updated in entered target resources to reflect the opposite direction of the relation.

+*Example:* The inverse relation "Lies above" is configured for the relation "Lies below".
+If the target resource "B" is entered in resource "A" in the relation field "Lies below", the target resource "A" is automatically entered in resource "B" in the "Lies above" relation field.

+Only fields that have already been created and meet the following criteria appear in the selection field *Inverse relation*:

+* The field in question must be of input type "Relation".
+* The field in question must be configured under the same identifier for all allowed target categories of the field currently being edited.
+* The category to which the field currently being edited belongs must be set as an allowed target category for the field in question.
+* The field currently being edited must be allowed to be entered as an inverse relation for all allowed target categories of the field in question in accordance with these criteria.

+After selecting an inverse relation and confirming the changes using the *OK* button, the inverse relations in other fields are automatically added or updated accordingly.

+Please note that resource data that has already been entered is not automatically updated when another inverse relation is selected.

 ## Adjusting order and group assignment